 Beginning students rarely refer to themselves as an artist, but usually after just one class they discover the desire and passion to create is a deep well within them too.
 The discovery continues as one finds that their own creativity is endless and timeless.

 Judi Harwood is a potter, sculptor, and musician.
 She also teaches sculpting and wheel classes, serves as a mentor in the Advanced Ceramics Program at TVP, and gives a mean demonstration on her ceramic drums!

-Sarah Wells Rolland is co-founder of The Village Potters, and she has a passion and exuberance for clay that she shares that with her students in Intermediate HandBuilding and Wheel classes.
+Sarah Wells Rolland is the founder and owner of The Village Potters, and she has a passion and exuberance for clay that she shares that with her students in Intermediate HandBuilding and Advanced Throwing Wheel classes.
 Sarah also leads Masters Series workshops, and works as a Mentor in TVP’s Advanced Ceramics Programs.

 Exploring clay at The Village Potters Teaching Center makes it possible for a student to evolve into an artist.
 An environment of creativity, the studio, is where relationship and community can exist and the studio can be a remarkable place for growth.

 Come by and visit!